Detecting dependence structure: visualization and inference: Empirical checkerboard copula, new estimator of the measure , and their properties

 \subsection{Illustration}

-Below, we illustrate how $\bar q_n(u,v)$ reacts to the growing level of noise in an artificial locally linear regression model.
+Below, we illustrate how $\bar q_n$ reacts to the growing level of noise in an artificial locally linear regression model.
 Pertinent realisations are shown in the first row in Figure \ref{F2}.
 Let us start from the left top panel.
 The square $[0,1]^2$ is divided into 9 squares of equal size.
 For each of the 9 selected squares, we generate 100 observations $(X,Y)$ defined as follows: $X$ is uniformly distributed over the horizontal side of the selected rectangle, while $Y$ is a linear function of $X$ - one of the diagonals of the rectangle.
 In the upper left panel, no noise is added to such data, while in the middle and upper right panels to each observation independent $N(0,\sigma^2)$ distributed noise is added, with $\sigma=0.1$ and $\sigma=0.2$, respectively.
 Since our estimate is based on ranks $(R_i,S_i),\; i=1,...,n,$ therefore, in the next row we also present scatter plots pertinent to pseudo-observations $(\hat U_i, \hat V_i)$, where $\hat U_i=R_i/n$ and $\hat V_i =S_i/n$.
-The third row of Figure \ref{F2} shows related shapes of $\bar q_n(u,v)$.
-Figure \ref{F2} shows that the proposed estimator effectively visualises the complex dependence structure, highlighting areas of positive and negative dependence.
+The bottom row in Figure \ref{F2} presents the related shapes of $\bar q_n(u; v)$.
+Recall also that, by Proposition 3, $\bar q_n$ inherits all properties after $q$.